- Embryo freezing

 The procedure of Embryo freezing is done along with fertility treatment in an IVF laboratory.
-Embryo freezing allows people to store gametes, reproductive tissue and embryos for later use.
-The first successful pregnancy resulting from freezing a healthy embryo took place in the 1980s.
+It allows people to store gametes, reproductive tissue and embryos for later use.
+The first successful pregnancy resulting from stored healthy embryo took place in the 1980s.
 Since then, many people have frozen embryos and used them later.
-If your doctor has given option for Embryo freezing and frozen embryo transfer you must know the risks and advantages.
+If your doctor has given option for Embryo freezing you must know the risks and advantages.

 Embryo cryopreservation and Embryo freezing is useful for surplus embryos during in vitro fertilisation.
 Patients who fail to conceive may become pregnant using frozen embryos in subsequent cycles.
 Successful patients in IVF treatment may come back later for frozen embryo transfer to achieve a sibling pregnancy.

 Surplus oocytes or embryos resulting from fertility treatments may be stored for oocyte donation or embryo donation to another woman or couple by Embryo freezing.
 At times embryos may be created, frozen and stored specifically for transfer and donation by using donor eggs and sperm.